tmcginn/tutorials/template/img/readme.txt

-Add all images used in this tutorial in this folder.
+Add all images used in this tutorial to this folder.